Chart Color Schemes

 Infrastructure

-Highbury - Dernancourt has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Highbury - Dernancourt has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects that could affect the area.
-Notable projects include Tea Tree Gully Township North East Road Streetscape Upgrade, Modbury Hospital Redevelopment, Modbury Sporting Club Redevelopment, and Thorndon Park Reserve Master Plan Implementation (Ongoing).
-The following list details those most relevant.
+AreaSearch has identified 24 projects that could affect this region.
+Notable projects include Modbury Hospital Redevelopment, Tea Tree Gully Township North East Road Streetscape Upgrade, Modbury Sporting Club Redevelopment, and Thorndon Park Reserve Master Plan Implementation (Ongoing).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.